 Have you ever measured your own emotional intelligence?
 Perhaps you can follow one of the links and do it today?
 If you have completed an EI test, were you surprised by the findings?
 Did they help you learn more about yourself?

-Please take a few minutes to share your thoughts!
+Please take a moment to share your thoughts below!

 - Australian Council for Educational Research.
 (2016).
 Emotional Quotient Inventory 2.0 (EQ-i-2.0).
 Retrieved from https://shop.acer.edu.au/emotional-quotient-inventory-2-0-eq-i-2-0